krattai/Op_In/econ_gov/local currency/minuto/README.md

 The above description may be a mis-representation and should be corrected as necessary.

 The Minuto currency was developed in Germany and as such, the web site is in German.
-And english translation via Google exists here: https://translate.google.ca/translate?hl=en&sl=de&tl=en&u=http%3A%2F%2Fminutocash.org%2F
+An english translation via Google exists here: https://translate.google.ca/translate?hl=en&sl=de&tl=en&u=http%3A%2F%2Fminutocash.org%2F

 The original, German site is: